virtualsecureplatform/TFHEpp/docs/CKKS.md

 sage -python estimates/CKKS_lvl6.py
 ```

-Validation commands record the requested sparse weight in the key directory and
+Validation commands record the requested sparse weight and CKKS noise parameter
-reject a mismatch.
-This prevents accidentally reusing a bootstrap key generated
+in the key directory and reject a mismatch.
+This prevents accidentally reusing a
-for a different sparse-weight assumption.
+bootstrap key generated for a different sparse-weight or security/noise
+assumption.

 ## Key Directories